bondok-gcp/apigee-ai-gateway/README.md

 ## Prerequisites
 To run these labs you will need:
-* A pre-created [Google Cloud sandbox project](https://docs.cloud.google.com/resource-manager/docs/creating-managing-projects) with either the role **roles/owner** or these roles assigned (**apigee.admin, apihub.admin, serviceusage.serviceUsageAdmin, iam.serviceAccountAdmin, compute.admin, compute.networkAdmin, cloudkms.admin, roles/ml.admin**).
+* A pre-created [Google Cloud sandbox project](https://docs.cloud.google.com/resource-manager/docs/creating-managing-projects) with either the role **roles/owner**, or these roles assigned: **apigee.admin, apihub.admin, serviceusage.serviceUsageAdmin, iam.serviceAccountAdmin, compute.admin, compute.networkAdmin, cloudkms.admin, roles/ml.admin**.

 ## Cloud Shell labs

 The labs are organized as [Google Cloud Shell Tutorials](https://docs.cloud.google.com/shell/docs/cloud-shell-tutorials/tutorials), and can run interactively in your own project.

-### 🧱 AI Gateway Foundations lab
+### 🧱 AI Gateway Foundations Lab

 In this lab you will:
 * Provision an **Apigee X** instance (either as Evaluation, Pay-as-you-go, or Subscription) in your chosen Google Cloud project and region using **Terraform**, using either the global or regional DRZ (US, EU, IN) control planes.